Polyurethane protects wood from scratches, while linseed oil seals the wood grain. So, can you apply polyurethane over linseed oil?

 - Allow the surface to dry.

-Sand the Linseed oil finish after you clean it.
-Sanding will remove small imperfections from the surface and leave behind a textured finish.
+Sand the Linseed oil finish after you clean it to remove surface imperfections and bumps, and leave behind a textured finish.

-To sand Linseed oil, use fine-grit sandpaper (320-grit).
+To sand Linseed oil before sealing it, use fine-grit sandpaper (220-grit).
 Don’t use medium or coarse-grit sandpaper as it will damage (or remove) the entire finish.
 Clean the finish (again) with a rag after sanding it.

 To thin oil-based polyurethane, use mineral spirits.
 To thin water-based polyurethane, use water.
-Thin it with a ratio of 2:1 (2 parts polyurethane, 1 part paint thinner).
+Thin it in a 4:1 ratio (4 parts polyurethane, 1 part paint thinner).

 Can You Mix Linseed Oil and Polyurethane?